globocom/nautilus.js/README.md

     require(['my-jquery-plugin'], function() {
       /*
-        If jquery plugin have an anonymous define, throw an error: Mismatched anonymous define() module...
+        If jquery plugin has an anonymous define, throw an error: Mismatched anonymous define() module...
       */
     });
 });